Eating One Meal A Day: A Stupidly Easy Way To Lose Weight?

 Most people criticizing eating once per day are just woefully ignorant.
 Read those articles, and you’ll find it’s just people making assumptions without any real world data.

-Can I eat McDonalds after completing my 24 hour fasting?
+Can I eat McDonalds for my one meal?

 Sure, but I wouldn’t eat fries and Big Macs every night.